Skip to main content

 decorative image

-Dr. Brinkley will speak on “Silent Spring Revolution: Why Environmentalism is a Winning Issue for Democracy.”
+Dr. Brinkley spoke on “Silent Spring Revolution: Why Environmentalism is a Winning Issue for Democracy.”

 Dr. Douglas Brinkley has been hailed “America’s new past master,” and “the best of the new generation of American historians.”
 He is the author of a number of award-winning books including The Wilderness Warrior: Theodore Roosevelt and the Crusade for America; Rightful Heritage: Franklin D. Roosevelt and the American Conservation Movement and the forthcoming Silent Spring Revolution on the environmental movement of the 1960’s and 1970’s including Senator Church’s conservation legislation.